Alan1616/Chip-8-Interpreter/README.md

 of file.
 Each 5 lines stands for 1 character.

-If you want to build it yourself you need to drop libraries content into your bin/debug and bin/release files you also need Costura.Fody 3.3.3v nuget package.
+If you want to build it yourself you need to drop libraries content into your bin/debug and bin/release files.

+If you want to change SLD to another Library or something it should be easy as Architecture library contains only Chip-8 implementation, so you can write your own solution around it!

 Credit to r/EmuDev/ https://www.reddit.com/r/EmuDev/comments/c1arfm/chip8_emulator_ball_dosnt_move_in_pongpong2/
 for help in finding 2 pesky hard to track bugs.